kugaevsky/joined_inputs/README.markdown

 Simple coffee script to make several inputs act like one.
 For example for card or phone number input in your form.

+1. Caret moves to next input if maximum length of current is reached (autotab).
+2. Caret jumps to next or previous input on arrow keys.
+3. Delete chars with backspace works through all joined fields.

 Requirements
 ----------------

-Script uses some jQuery functions.
+Script needs some jQuery functions.
 So require this library before using.
 And of course you need [coffescript](http://jashkenas.github.com/coffee-script/) compiler to make js-file.

 Usage